-The Board of Trustees is comprised of volunteers.
-They are nominated by members of the Board itself and are generally invited to serve for a three-year term.
+The Board of Trustees is composed of volunteers.
+They are nominated by members of the Board and are generally invited to serve for a three-year term.
 The Board has ultimate responsibility for the school.
-It raises funds, devises and controls budgets, serves as the legally accountable body for Topeka Collegiate, appoints a Head of School, and sets general school policy.
-Kent Lammers will serve as Board President for the 2022-23 year.
+It raises funds, devises, and controls budgets, serves as the legally accountable body for Topeka Collegiate, appoints a Head of School, and sets general school policy.
+Kent Lammers will serve as Board President for the 2023-24 year.

 The Board holds the school "in trust."
-They are responsible not only for their own children's school but for the school of their children's children, focusing their efforts on the future of the school.
+They are responsible not only for their children's school but for the school of their children's children, focusing their efforts on the school's future.

-2021-2022 BOARD OF TRUSTEES:
+2023-2024 BOARD OF TRUSTEES:

-Stacey Beatty, PhD

-Sridevi Donepudi
+Sridevi Donepudi, M.D.
 Bridget Elmer '91

 Sean Frost

-Susan H. Garlinghouse (Secretary)

-Kathleen Heit (Treasurer)
+Susan H. Garlinghouse (Secretary) Kathleen Heit (Treasurer) ('89)

-Michael Hooper

-Kent Lammers (President)